hyundai-robotics/doc-hrscript/book.md

 [__SOURCE](6-external-comm/1-fb-io/README.md)
-# 6.1 FB Object: Digital I/O
+# 6.1 `FB` Object: Digital I/O

-Digital input/output \(I/O\) can be performed through 10 FB objects that can be accessed from HRScript.
-"FB" refers to fieldbus block, and each FB object is set to be mapped to the I/O hardware installed in the robot controller and contains input and output variables as elements.
+Digital input/output \(I/O\) can be performed through 10 `FB` objects that can be accessed from HRScript. `FB` refers to fieldbus block, and each `FB` object is set to be mapped to the I/O hardware installed in the robot controller and contains input and output variables as elements.

 [__SOURCE](6-external-comm/1-fb-io/1-io-val.md)